Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays: Generalized Blockage Adjustment

 The self-similar array performance yielded by Maskell-inspired bluff-body scaling provides a pathway for predicting performance at a given blockage ratio using measurements or simulations at another.
 For example, such information would be useful for describing time-varying performance in a tidal channel with changing water depth and, therefore, blockage.
-However, only a handful of prior studies have considered ``correcting'' performance to non-zero blockages. \citet{whelan_freesurface_2009} applied their Maskell-inspired bluff-body blockage correction in reverse to predict the thrust coefficients of a turbine at $\beta = 64\%$ from unconfined thrust calculated from BEM, but did not detail the procedure or quantify prediction accuracy. \citet{kinsey_impact_2017} proposed an empirical forecasting method based on their observation that both the power and thrust coefficients exhibit approximately linear relationships with $\beta$ at constant $\lambda$ (similar to that in \cref{fig:perfVBlockage}).
-Specifically, at several $\lambda$, \citeauthor{kinsey_impact_2017} develop a linear regression for confined performance from simulations at $\beta = 20\%$, and estimated the corresponding performance at $\beta = 0\%$ using the LMADT blockage correction of \citet{barnsley_final_1990}.
+However, only a limited number of prior studies have ``corrected'' performance to non-zero blockages. \citet{whelan_freesurface_2009} applied their Maskell-inspired bluff-body blockage correction in reverse to predict the thrust coefficients of a turbine at $\beta = 64\%$ from unconfined thrust calculated from BEM, but did not detail the procedure or quantify prediction accuracy. \citet{kinsey_impact_2017} proposed an empirical method for predicting confined performance based on their observation that both the power and thrust coefficients exhibit approximately linear relationships with $\beta$ at constant $\lambda$ (similar to that in \cref{fig:perfVBlockage}).
+Specifically, at several $\lambda$, \citeauthor{kinsey_impact_2017} developed a linear regression for confined performance based on simulations at $\beta = 20\%$ and estimated performance at $\beta = 0\%$ using the LMADT blockage correction of \citet{barnsley_final_1990}.
 Performance at other $\beta$ was then obtained by interpolation or extrapolation.
 Although this method was able to accurately predict the power and thrust coefficients at $\beta = 10\%$, predictions were less accurate for extrapolation to $\beta \geq 50\%$ where the $C_T-\beta$ and $C_P-\beta$ relationships are less linear.
-Finally, the blockage correction developed by \citet{steiros_analytical_2022} can be used to ``correct'' turbine performance to arbitrary blockage by simply specifying a non-zero target value of $\beta$ in their equation set.
-While \citeauthor{steiros_analytical_2022} explicitly highlight this capability, they do not demonstrate it or evaluate prediction accuracy.
+Finally, the blockage correction method developed by \citet{steiros_analytical_2022} can be used to ``correct'' turbine performance to arbitrary blockage by simply specifying a non-zero target value of $\beta$ in their equation set. \citeauthor{steiros_analytical_2022} evaluated their method using numerical simulations of an axial flow-turbine by correcting simulated performance at $\beta = 20\%$ to $\beta = 3\%$, and comparing to the performance of the same turbine directly simulated at $\beta = 3\%$.